South Africa - Sectional title alterations that don’t require body corporate approval

 If you are considering bashing out interior walls you may well need to get a structural integrity assessment carried out in order to satisfy the trustees that you won’t be compromising the stability of the building.
 If you are not removing any walls, you shouldn’t need to worry about this.

-What do you mean ‘prejudice the harmonious appearance of the building’?
+What do you mean by “detract from the appearance from outside?”

 Even if your internal alterations don’t require approval, for the sake of good neighbourly relations, we suggest you notify the trustees (or managing agent) if your tradesmen will be parking in visitors parking bays or making noise for extended periods of time and to arrange bin placement and storage of building materials on the common property if necessary.